SuperScientificSoftwareLaboratory/TileSpGEMM/README.md

-**TileSpGEMM** is an open source code that uses a tiled structure to optimize sparse matrix-vector multiplication(SpMV) on GPUs.
+**TileSpGEMM** is an open source code that uses a tiled structure to optimize general sparse matrix-matrix multiplication(SpGEMM) on GPUs.

 -------------------